quasarframework/quasar/docs/src/pages/quasar-cli/build-commands.md

 # underlying "cordova" or "electron" executables:
 $ quasar dev -m ios -- some params --and options --here
 $ quasar dev -m electron -- --no-sandbox --disable-setuid-sandbox
+# when on Windows and using Powershell:
+$ quasar dev -m ios '--' some params --and options --here
+$ quasar dev -m electron '--' --no-sandbox --disable-setuid-sandbox
 ```

 ### Production